One-to-one consults offering guidance on moving to Germany, working in your field (or a new one), surviving & thriving—from someone who's done it

 ...but I can refer you to agencies offering such services.

-Through this service, I aim to help you with your planning and offer non-legal support.
-Guidance, tips, or information that I offer are not legal advising, and any resources or suggestions I bring forth are not a legal or formal endorsement.
-I am not a lawyer or legally liable for decisions you make or actions you take.
+In this service, I use my personal and professional experiences to help you with your planning and offer practical as well as psychosocial support.
+Any resources or suggestions I bring forth are not a legal or formal endorsement, and I am not a lawyer or legally liable for decisions you make or actions you take!
 I am here to help, but I do not guarantee any outcomes.
-You are responsible for verifying the accuracy and legality of all steps taken related to your relocation and for ensuring compliance with all relevant laws and policies, domestic and international.
+You are responsible for verifying the accuracy and legality of all steps taken related to your relocation and for ensuring compliance with all relevant laws and policies, both domestic and international.

 ———————————————